 Cheesy Corn Stuffed Jalapeños

 These Cheesy Corn Stuffed Jalapenos makes a great party snack, especially during football season.
+A reader favorite!

 This recipe for Cheesy Corn Stuffed Jalapenos was originally posted on July 5, 2011.
 Since then, I can’t tell you how many times I’ve made this recipe for get-togethers.
 My friend Heidi always serves them as an appetizer for parties at her house and just told me she likes to bring them to friends’ houses as well – that’s a true compliment and testament to how good they are!
 I wanted to share this recipe with you again since it’s been so long, and since football season is right around the corner and you’ll be looking for appetizer recipes to make for game days.
 Check out the instructional video on how to make these simple stuffed jalapenos below.